Tejas-ChandraShekarRaju/Tejas-ChandraShekarRaju/README.md

 - Storage disaggregated architectures (SDAs)
 - Resource-efficient data management at scale

-As the leader of this open-source project with 10+ contributors, I:
+As the leader of this open-source effort with 10+ contributors, I:
-- Create a friendly space where both new and experienced developers can contribute
+- Create a welcoming space for both beginners and experienced devs
-- Build clear docs and guides to help people get started quickly
+- Mentor others and write clear docs to help people get hands-on with systems programming
-- Help junior devs learn systems programming through hands-on mentoring
+- In a world driven by AI, advocate for understanding the fundamentals
-- Shape the project based on what the community actually needs
+- Build a community grounded in curiosity and learning from first principles
 - Keep everyone motivated by explaining why we're building what we're building

 ## Research Experience